Rules and regulations

 - It is up to candidates whether to perform the repeats in a work, but they must consider these in determining the timing of their semifinal program.

-- For each round, all equivalent works must be submitted to the Competition and approved by it.
-The committee may take up to 4 or 5 buisiness day to render a decision so be sure to make your request sufficiently in advance to respect the deadlines of each round.
+- For each round, the candidates’s repertoire must be submitted to the Competition and approved by it.
+The committee may take up to 4 or 5 buisiness day to render a decision.
+Please make sure, for the preliminary round, to make your request sufficiently in advance to be able to do your recording and respect the deadline to send it.

-- The concerto work in the final round must be performed from memory.
+- Three works in the semifinal and the complete final round’s program must be performed from memory.

-- All candidates must provide PDF files (one for each round) of every works and orchestral excerpts in the order in which they will be played.
+- All candidates must provide PDF files (one single file for each round) of every work with titles visible placed in the order in which they will be played.

 E. IMPORTANT DATES